canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 The ``severity`` field
 ----------------------

-This field currently supports CVSS entries and Ubuntu priorities.
+This field contains a list of severities of different types.
+It currently supports CVSS entries and Ubuntu priorities.
 More severity types might be added later, but for Ubuntu, for now, those are the ones that matter to us and our users.

 ..
 NOTE::
    Severity information is only available in Ubuntu CVE Records.
-Unfortunately for USNs and LSNs there's no way to map out of a list of severities which map to the different Ubuntu CVEs that were patched.
+That is because any USN or LSN relates to one or more CVEs and OSV, currently, does not have a standardized way to map out of the list of severities which CVE it relates to.
 Therefore we recommend always looking USNs and/or LSNs with the corresponding Ubuntu CVE records.

 Ubuntu priority
 ^^^^^^^^^^^^^^^